cburschka/xbbcode.js/README.md

 xbbcode.js
 ==========

-A JavaScript port of the my xbbcode module for Drupal.
+A JavaScript port of my xbbcode module for Drupal.

 xbbcode parses arbitrary text to find a properly nested tree of BBCode tags in square brackets, and renders these tags according to markup strings and rendering callbacks that it has been